caganselim/flying_mnist/README.md

-# Flying MNIST: A Toy Dataset for Video Instance/Object Segmentation and Optical Flow+
+# Flying MNIST: A Toy Dataset for Video Instance/Object Segmentation and Optical Flow

 ![](dataset.gif)